 A weekly class meeting for POL 472 will be scheduled each Monday morning for all Missouri Government interns.
 Interns will be notified in advance of the class times.
 Class may be scheduled in the Capitol or at some other location convenient to interns and the supervising faculty member.

 Students are responsible for their own housing while in Jefferson City.
-Often, several interns go together to rent an apartment and thus cut down on individual expenses.
+Often, several interns go together to rent an apartment to cut down on individual expenses.
 Housing is available near the Capitol, but it is more expensive.
 Help with prospective housing is available.

 Interns are generally not permitted to take additional coursework beyond their internship credits from Truman or any other institution during the semester of the internship.
 The Missouri Government Internship is considered to be a full load, regardless of the number of credit hours to be received.
 Likewise, part-time employment is not permitted lest it interfere with the needs of the public official.
 Any exceptions would need to be made in advance of the internship.